All Episodes

 Or, you know, look, if you're dumb enough to not wear a seatbelt, that's your own suicide mission choice, you know, right?

-Um there are situations where where people make a conscious choice not to wear seat belts.
+There are situations where people make a conscious choice not to wear seatbelts.

-Uh, for example, uh, like one one time when I was uh given a speech at a place with a high security profile, they assigned me a security guy.
+For example, like one time when I was given a speech at a place with a high security profile, they assigned me a security guy.

-He specifically did not wear a seatbelts so that he could move more quickly uh in an incident.
+He specifically did not wear a seatbelt so that he could move more quickly in an incident.

-Well, on the eastern connection that runs the 13 US states, which includes Virginia and Tennessee, also, by the way, in Pennsylvania, of course, uh, that power grid is just toast.
+Well, on the Eastern Connection that runs the 13 U.S. states, which includes Virginia and Tennessee, also, by the way, in Pennsylvania, of course, that power grid is just toast.

 It's already tapped out.